-Although both gift and estate taxes can be burdensome, they are also both avoidable in many circumstances… if you get legal help form an experienced gift and estate tax lawyer.
+Although both gift and estate taxes can be burdensome, they are also both avoidable in many circumstances if you get legal help form an experienced gift and estate tax attorney.
 Anderson, Dorn & Rader, Ltd. can provide you with advice on how to avoid these taxes through strategic tax planning.

 One of the most important things to realize about gift tax is that each gift giver can give $15,000 to each gift recipient annually without the tax being assessed.
 This means if you have two children, you could give $15,000 to each child for a total of $30,000 given.
 Your spouse could also give $15,000 to each child.
 This means that your son could get $30,000 total from you and your spouse combined, and so could your daughter.

 Gift taxes are also not assessed on gifts given between spouses, and you do not pay gift taxes if you use the money to directly pay things like tuition or medical bills.
 Because you can end up giving a lot of money away each year, giving inter vivos gifts (gifts during your lifetime) is one way you can reduce your taxable estate and avoid estate tax.